 Whether you’ve become addicted to your pain medication while battling chronic pain or have a debilitating addiction to street drugs like heroin, the narcotic buprenorphine may be an ideal solution to help you step down your drug dependence.
 When considering Zubsolv vs. Suboxone for medically assisted treatment, you’ll find more similarities than differences.
-Your pain management specialist at the Suboxone Treatment Clinic of NYC can determine which treatment better serves your specific needs.
+Your pain management specialist at the Suboxone Treatment Clinic can determine which treatment better serves your specific needs.

 As the opioid crisis in American continues to ravage individuals, families and communities, addiction specialists are working steadily to find effective treatments.
 The first step for many addicted to street drugs like heroin or prescription medications like oxycodone is medically assisted treatment or MAT.

 MAT is a process doctors use to substitute the opiates you’re currently using with narcotics that provide you with sufficient opioid amounts, so you don’t go into withdrawal.
 At the same time, the drugs used for MAT are coupled with an ingredient that negates the euphoria that comes with opioid drug use.
-Zubsolv and same day Suboxone treatment that we offer in our addiction clinic in NYC are two drugs that are proving successful in the recovery process that eventually leads to complete sobriety.
+Zubsolv and same day Suboxone treatment that we offer in our addiction clinic are two drugs that are proving successful in the recovery process that eventually leads to complete sobriety.

 In New York, you’ll find addiction and pain specialists who prescribe the MAT therapies.
 These doctors are trained and certified to administer the treatment.
-The Suboxone Treatment Clinic of NYC has offices in Queens, the Bronx, Manhattan and Brooklyn to offer personalized treatments designed with your specific needs in mind.
+The Suboxone Treatment Clinic has offices in Queens, the Bronx, Manhattan and Brooklyn to offer personalized treatments designed with your specific needs in mind.
 Your care and treatment is based on your medical history and personal goals.